johnwcowan/r7rs-work/WG1Ballot3Gleckler.md

 Here is exactly how I came up with the preference order above:

-  cowan > snellpym+inheritance+mutate
+> cowan > snellpym+inheritance+mutate

-    because <cowan> is simpler and cleaner
+> because <cowan> is simpler and cleaner

-  snellpym+inheritance+mutate > medernach
+> snellpym+inheritance+mutate > medernach
-  snellpym+inheritance+mutate > snellpym+mutate
+> snellpym+inheritance+mutate > snellpym+mutate

-    because inheritance is desirable
+> because inheritance is desirable

-  cowan > hsu
+> cowan > hsu

-    because it supports inheritance and because procedural is more fundamental than syntactic
+> because it supports inheritance and because procedural is more
+> fundamental than syntactic

-  hsu > srfi-9
+> hsu > srfi-9

-    because it eliminates the problems of filtering constructors
+> because it eliminates the problems of filtering constructors

-  medernach > hsu
+> medernach > hsu
-  snellpym+inheritance+mutate > hsu
+> snellpym+inheritance+mutate > hsu
-  snellpym+mutate > hsu
+> snellpym+mutate > hsu

-    because procedural is more fundamental than syntactic
+> because procedural is more fundamental than syntactic

-  srfi-9 > wg2
+> srfi-9 > wg2
-  hsu > wg2
+> hsu > wg2

-    because WG1 Scheme should have some form of record definition facility
+> because WG1 Scheme should have some form of record definition
+> facility

-  wg2 > srfi-99
+> wg2 > srfi-99

-    because of the high complexity of SRFI 99, as well as the problems others have reported
+> because of the high complexity of SRFI 99, as well as the problems
+> others have reported

-  srfi-99 > r6rs
+> srfi-99 > r6rs

-    because SRFI 99 is a refinement of R6RS records, designed to solve some of their problems
+> because SRFI 99 is a refinement of R6RS records, designed to solve
+> some of their problems

-  wg2 > r6rs
+> wg2 > r6rs

-    because of the high complexity of R6RS, as well as the problems others have reported
+> because of the high complexity of R6RS, as well as the problems
+> others have reported

-  r6rs > snellpym
+> r6rs > snellpym

-    because snellpym doesn't support mutation
+> because snellpym doesn't support mutation

-=== #28 binary I/O ports ===
+### #28 binary I/O ports

 Do we provide any binary input or output ports, and if so how do we construct them and operate on them?
 Can binary and textual operations be mixed on the different port types?

-BinaryPortsCowan provides binary port operations, being a mild revision of the relevant parts of PortsCowan.
+[BinaryPortsCowan](BinaryPortsCowan.md) provides binary port operations, being a mild revision of the relevant parts of [PortsCowan](PortsCowan.md).

-PortsShinn provides binary port operations, with similar operations to BinaryPortsCowan but keeping the binary/textual ports disjoint.
+[PortsShinn](PortsShinn.md) provides binary port operations, with similar operations to [BinaryPortsCowan](BinaryPortsCowan.md) but keeping the binary/textual ports disjoint.

 R6RS provides an entirely new I/O system, as well as a separate R5RS-compatible I/O system.